johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   might require 1 or 2 MB of RAM while the original might run fine on a base A500 with 512 KB of memory).

-- Scene intros inserted before the actual game sometimes degrade the Kickstart requirements (e.g., from 1.3 to 1.2).
+- Scene intros inserted before the actual game sometimes lower the required Kickstart version (usually from 1.3 to 1.2).

-- Custom disk formats that crammed more than 880 KB onto a single disk often had to be unpacked to AmigaDOS, hence the cracked version could only be stored on two floppies.
+- Custom disk formats that crammed more than 880 KB onto a single disk often had to be unpacked to AmigaDOS, hence the cracked version could only be stored on more floppies (e.g., two instead of one, three instead of two, etc.) This means the disk layouts had to be changed after unpacking the data as the data needed to be "redistributed" onto multiple disks.
+This is always risky when done by people who did not write the original game code; bugs could easily creep in, essential files could be left out by mistake, the copy-protection could break in subtle ways, and so on.

-- Similarly, the cracked versions of many releases require one more disk because the cracktro had to fit somewhere, the disk layouts were changed after unpacking the data, and so on.
-Reshuffling the data across the disks is also an error-prone process; bugs could creep in that were not present in the original game.
+- Similarly, the cracked versions of many releases require one more disk because the cracktro had to fit somewhere---the same complications mentioned in the previous point apply.

 - Some teenagers inserted their own names or their scene group's name into the games' graphics, sometimes even altering the original credits.
 This is